 The principal accounting policies applied in the presentation of these group financial statements are set out below.
-These policies have been consistently applied to
+These policies have been consistently applied to all the years presented.

 (a) Basis of preparation

 The group financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") as adopted by the European Union ("EU").